Japan Diaries 4: Day 573

 With that, we walked from the gas station to Engaru JR Station.
 We managed to ride the last train going to Asahikawa JR Station at 7:19 PM.
 From there, we rode a taxi from the taxi bay of Asahikawa JR Station to our home in Rumoi City.
 The 75.2-kilometer taxi ride costs 24070 yen.

 Overall, I think that whatever happened today was God’s will and is meant for us to experience.
 Hence, we are thankful that we were all safe and the damage was minimal.
-As for our weekend trips we were able to attend three big flower festivals.
-We also visited one new town and one city which means we have already visited 90 / 179 municipalities of Hokkaido.
+As for our weekend trips, we were able to attend three big flower festivals.
+We also visited a new town and a new city, which means we have already visited 90 / 179 municipalities of Hokkaido.

 Read more: